Overview

 Set Agency Default

-Override Per Proposal
+Override Per Journey

 Automatic Calculation

-- Agency’s default rate or proposal override
+- the agency’s default rate or Journey override;

-Review in Proposals
+Review in Journeys

 Track After Confirmation